-To help your students navigate the Web and find various types of information online, we have included at the end of each chapter one or more Internet exercises in a section titled Internet Projects.
-Each exercise directs the student to specific websites and asks a series of questions about the materials available at that site.
+To help your students navigate the Web and find various types of information online, we have included at the end of each chapter one or more Internet exercises in a section titled Using Internet Resources.
+Each exercise directs the student to a specific Web site and asks a series of questions about the materials available at that site.